 Look for lawsuits involving a contractor:

-- Search online for mentions of a contractor’s name and the business name.
+- Search online for mentions of the contractor’s name and the business’ name.

-- Workers’ compensation insurance (or industrial insurance) covers workers injured at your job site.
+- Workers’ compensation insurance: Provides payment to workers injured at the job site.

 Ask each contractor you are considering for a copy of evidence of his or her liability insurance, including the phone number of the agent who sold the policy.

 Call the insurance agent to confirm that the contractor’s premiums are paid up and the policy is in force.